sowban-mohd/questionnaireobtask/README.md

 * Displays cards with:

   * Background image (image_url)
-  * Grayscale when unselected, full color when selected (required visual behavior)
+  * Grayscale when unselected, full color when selected

 **Multi-Selection**